Overview

 Highlights: This feature implements a well-known cipher

-which accepts the user’s password.
+PBEWithMD5AndDESandPBEKeySpecwhich accepts the user’s password.
 Once the file is encrypted, it will not be crackable unless done via brute forcing.
-It also requires file type checking to make sure that the user can compress both encryption and decryption process into one singlepassword
+It also requires file type checking to make sure that the user can compress both encryption and decryption process into one singlepasswordcommand much like a toggle so that users need not utilise 2 different commands for encrypting and decrypting. -

 Credits: Code snippet adapted from Esailija [Stack overflow]